NebbGroup/docs.qlarm.com/content/settings/permissions/_index.md

 </div>

 {{<lead>}}
 The Permissions page is used to set permissions for a role.
+Permissions are organization specific.
+This is a comfortable way to manage and control user actions in the system.
+You can simply apply or not a permission to a role that user has to be certain that your content is secured.
 {{</lead>}}

 Roles are predefined and listed in the "CHOOSE ROLE" list.